-April 24 (Wed.)
+April 29 (Wed.)
 Schools Must Submit the Season Summary Form online in the IHSA Schools Center by 10:00 a.m.
-View and/or Print Season Summary Forms

-April 24 (Wed.)
-Seeding form opens at 11:00 a.m. on April 24.
-Submit Seeds On-Line in

-IHSA Schools Center by 12:00 Noon on Thurs., April 25

-April 25 (Thurs.)
-Deadline to Submit Changes to Regional and Sectional Game Times
+View and/or Print Season Summary Forms April 29 (Wed.)
+Seeding form opens at 11:00 a.m. on April 29.
+Submit Seeds On-Line in IHSA Schools Center by 12:00 Noon on Thurs ., April 30 April 30 (Thurs.)
+Deadline to Submit Changes to Regional and Sectional Game Times May 1 (Fri.)

-April 26 (Fri.)
 Class 2-3A Pairings Released at 4:00 p.m.

-May 3 (Fri.)
-Regional QF Game Schedule Due to IHSA Office (if applicable)

-May 10-11 (Fri.-Sat.)
-Regional Quarterfinals (held at top seeded team's site)

-Regional Semifinals

-Sectional Semifinals

-Sectional Finals

-May 25 (Sat.)
-State Qualifier Data Form Due Online and Program Pictures

-Uploaded into the School Center

-May 28 (Tues.)
-Super-Sectional

-May 29 (Wed.)
+May 8 (Fri.)
+Regional QF Game Schedule Due to IHSA Office (if applicable) May 15-16 (FriSat.)
+Regional Quarterfinals (held at top seeded team's site) May 19-20 (TuesWed.)
+Regional Semifinals May 22-23 (FriSat.)
+Regional Finals May 26-27 (TuesWed.)
+Sectional Semifinals May 29 or 30 (FriSat.)
+Sectional Finals May 30 (Sat.)
+State Qualifier Data Form Due Online and Program Pictures Uploaded into the School Center June 2 (Tues.)
+Super-Sectional June 3 (Wed.)
 Up-to-Date Statistics Due to IHSA Office by 10:00 a.m.

-May 31 (Fri.)
-State Final (Semifinal Games) June 1 (Sat.)
+June 5 (Fri.)
+State Final (Semifinal Games) June 6 (Sat.)
 State Final (3rd Place & Title Games)

-IMPORTANT SEASON SUMMARY FORM INSTRUCTIONS/SEEDING INFORMATION
+IMPORTANT GIRLS SOCCER SEASON SUMMARY FORM INSTRUCTIONS/SEEDING INFORMATION

-Schools entered into the IHSA State Series will be required to complete a Season Summary Form in the Schools Center.
+Schools entered in the IHSA State Series will be required to complete a Season Summary Form in the Schools Center.